 Although community solar farms have a handful of benefits that have led to their increased popularity across the country, there are also some potential drawbacks that property owners and energy consumers should consider.

-• No tax incentives or rebates are available for the energy consumers.
-Most people incest in a community solar project under a subscription model, meaning that you don't own the solar panels but pay for the electricity that they generate at a lower rate that what the utility company typically charges.
+No tax incentives or rebates are available for the energy consumers.
+Most people invest in a community solar project under a subscription model, meaning that you don't own the solar panels but pay for the electricity that they generate at a lower rate than what the utility company typically charges.
 Most solar incentives are only available to the owner of the solar farm, which is the solar developer in this case.

 Who can participate in community solar?